AndreasTsolkas/job_applications_tracker_app/README.md

 # Implemented DTOs

-DTOs have been created for:
+DTO classes have been created for:

 * AppUser
 * Sector